For Match Officials

 Your first step in becoming a Match Official is the Level 1 Refereeing Course.
 This course is intended to provide new referees with the fundamental skills to referee rugby union safely, with equity and to the basic laws of the game.
 The course is designed to use practical and theoretical based activities and takes 6 hours.
 Following this course, you are qualified to officiate matches within Scotland from youth up to 2XV adult rugby and lower regional leagues.
 With the Level 1 course and experience refereeing, you may also qualify for Level 2 + Level 3 courses to progress your pathway.

-Assistant Referees are appointed by Scottish Rugby to service the Premiership and National 1 leagues in Scotland.
+Assistant Referees are appointed by Scottish Rugby to service the Premier leagues in Scotland.
 Working within a team of three match officials, the assistant referees support the referee before, during and after the game.
 To become an assistant referee, you must have completed the Level 1 Refereeing Course and have refereed for a year.
 You then need to attend the Assistant Referee Course.
 This course is intended to provide you with the fundamental knowledge of the ball going into touch and the skills to operate within a team of three match officials.
 The course is theoretical based and takes 4 hours.

 Club Touch Judging